aiacademylearninghub/Teacher_AI_Notebook/src/ai/flows/README.md

 # AI Flows Directory (`/ai/flows`)

 This directory contains individual Genkit "flows".
 A flow is a server-side function that orchestrates one or more calls to an AI model to perform a specific, reusable task.
+This can range from content generation (like stories or lesson plans) to interactive tasks (like playing a game).

 ## Flow Structure: